elementary/website/docs/installation.md

 <a href="https://apps.microsoft.com/detail/9pc3h3v7q9ch?hl=en-us&gl=US&ocid=pdpshare" class="button suggested-action">Download Rufus</a>

-#### Step by Step Written Instructions {#step-by-step}
+#### Step by Step Instructions {#step-by-step}

 1. Plug in your USB flash drive
 2. Open Rufus
 3. Select your USB drive (it should be detected automatically)
-4. Click "SELECT" and choose your downloaded .iso file (Refer to Picture 1)
+4. Click "SELECT" and choose your downloaded .iso file
 5. If your computer is from 2012 or newer, select "GPT" under "Partition scheme" (recommended)
 6. Click "Start"
-7. When prompted, keep the default selection ("ISO image mode") and click "OK".
-The process will begin and may take a minute or two (Refer to Picture 2)
-8. When complete, the status will show "READY" (Refer to Picture 3)

-Now you're ready to boot from the install drive.

-#### Step by Step Pictures

-Picture 1: SELECT button and Partition scheme
 <img
   src="images/docs/installation/rufus1.png"
   alt="Buttons to select in the user interface" width="400"
 >

-Picture 2: Select ISO image mode
+7. When prompted, keep the default selection ("ISO image mode") and click "OK".
+The process will begin and may take a minute or two.

 <img
   src="images/docs/installation/rufus2.png"
   alt="Selecting ISO writing method" width="400"
 >

-Picture 3: Finished
+8. When complete, the status will show "READY"

 <img
   src="images/docs/installation/rufus3.png"
   alt="Finished writing the image" width="400"
 >

+Now you're ready to boot from the install drive.

 ### Booting From the Install Drive {#booting-from-the-installation-medium .clear-float}